SiddharthMehtaRajendra/pythons/README.md

-11-785 (Introduction to Deep Learning) Course Project
+11-785 (Introduction to Deep Learning) Course Project - Facial Emotion Recognition Using Convolutional Neural Networks

 filescript.py : Script for extracting last few images of a sequence